itscodenation/curriculum-15-16/units/11-bootstrap/lessons/1-whatIsBootstrap/README.md

 ### Closing

-Today you learned about Twitter bootstrap.
+Today you learned about Bootstrap.
 This is important because Bootstrap allows us to create clean and elegant HTML without writing additional CSS

 #### Homework